-It occurred to me then that many people seem to eat the same thing week after week and rarely branch out because they are unsure how to prepare new foods.
+It occurred to me then that many people seem to eat the same thing week after week, rarely branching out, because they are unsure how to prepare new foods.
 Case in point: spaghetti squash.
-By far my favorite in the squash family next to zucchini, this one is a great substitute for pasta in many dishes.
-I defy anyone to try buttered spaghetti squash covered in my meaty marinara and not like it.
+By far, it is my favorite in the squash family, next to zucchini.
+Spaghetti squash is a great substitute for pasta in many dishes.
+I defy anyone to try buttered spaghetti squash covered in my garlic marinara sauce and not like it.

 Right now, everywhere you look there are many types of squash available.
-If you go to a market where they are well labeled like Melody Acres or Taylor Farm Market, you can even get a little info on how to prepare them and how long they will keep, etc. I found my new go-to pumpkin variety that I now use for pie from reading the information displayed with each variety.
-The Cinderella not only is pretty to look at but also makes a really good pie!
+If you go to a market where they are well labeled, like Melody Acres or Taylor Farm Market, you can even get a little info on how to prepare them and how long they will keep, etc. I found my new go-to pumpkin variety that I now use for pie from reading the information displayed with each variety.
+The Cinderella is not only pretty to look at but also a really good pie pumpkin!

-I have said it before and I am saying again, the slow cooker is your friend.
+I have said it before and I am saying it again, the slow cooker is your friend.
 Put aside the judgy commentary in today’s most popular food publications.
-Chances are those people have never had to get a meal on the table for their family on a busy weeknight after working all day.
-There are just some days when you want to come home and have dinner ready and waiting for you.
+Chances are, those people have never had to get a meal on the table for their family on a busy weeknight after working all day.
+There are just some days when you want to come home and have an easy fall dinner ready and waiting for you.
 When you use a slow cooker, you can do just that.